 Port Douglas is ideally located from a chef’s point of view.
 Its proximity to the Great Barrier Reef guarantees the freshest fish and seafood are available, while just a short drive inland brings you to the Atherton Tablelands, a rich agricultural region often referred to as the region’s ‘food bowl’.

-Nautilus prefer to use the term ‘elegant dining’ rather than ‘fine dining’ to describe their dishes, as befitting the relaxed ambience of their restaurant.
-But one thing is for sure – their menu is a study in sensational modern Australian cuisine.
+Nautilus is famed for its fine dining Port Douglas cuisine, although they prefer to use the term ‘elegant dining’ to describe their dishes.
+One thing is for sure – the Nautilus Port Douglas menu is a study in sensational modern Australian cuisine.

 Note that Nautilus does not accommodate children under the age of 8, including babies.
 So book yourselves a babysitter (they have recommendations on their website) and enjoy a fabulous date night at this beautiful restaurant.